Mayor of Keysville home hit by gunfire in drive by shooting Sunday

-KEYSVILLLE, Ga (WJBF)- The Burke County Sheriffs office is investigating a drive by shooting that happened on Sunday in Keysville.
+KEYSVILLE, Ga.
+(WJBF)- The Burke County Sheriff’s Office is investigating a drive by shooting that happened on Sunday in Keysville.

 Officers say two homes were hit in this shooting , and one of them is the mayor’s house.

-Mayor Linda Wilkes was sitting in her home with her seven great grandchildren when she heard shots being fired from outside her house.
+Mayor Wilkes was sitting in her home with her seven great-grandchildren when she heard shots being fired from outside her house.
 When police arrived, three shell casings were recovered.

 According to police reports, another home just a block away was also hit.